William Stafford Parsons

-WSP-TRNG: A Classical TRNG Algorithm With Quantum-Level Entropy Generating Random Numbers From CPU Oscillations and Temporal Precision Theory
+WSP-TRNG: A Classical TRNG Algorithm With Quantum-Level Entropy Generated Internally

-William Stafford Parsons developed a truly-random integer generator with a temporal precision theory that guarantees randomness captured internally from quantum-level entropy as an alternative to using quantum computers.
+WSP-TRNG is a truly-random integer generator with a temporal precision theory that guarantees randomness captured internally from quantum-level entropy.

 Library